Skip to content

 Deployment

 After logging in to the Krucial CONNECT platform, the first tab on the navigation menu will be Deployment.
-Here, you can see all your active deployments for your organization and make edits or deletions as needed.
+Here, all active deployments can be seen for your organisation.

 Creating a Deployment